CatchMark Timber Trust explores buying Phaunos Timber Fund

-(Reuters) - CatchMark Timber Trust Inc (CTT.N), a real estate company investing in timberlands, said it was evaluating to buy closed-ended investment company Phaunos Timber Fund Ltd (PTF.L) at $0.57 per share.
+Sept 6 (Reuters) - CatchMark Timber Trust Inc, a real estate company investing in timberlands, said it was evaluating to buy closed-ended investment company Phaunos Timber Fund Ltd at $0.57 per share.

 A combined company will have an equity value of $850 million and an enterprise value of $1.3 billion at current stock prices, CatchMark said on Thursday.